Academic Catalog

 ENGL 151 English I 3 cr.

-Students compose and revise expository essays totaling 3500 words, minimum.
-Through a series of primarily text-based writing assignments, the course reinforces and stresses the further development of critical reading and thinking, ethical reasoning, the writing process, and information literacy.
+Students compose and revise analytical essays of a minimum of 3,500 words of formal, academic writing.
+Through a series of text-based writing assignments, the course reinforces and stresses the further development of critical reading and thinking, ethical reasoning, the writing process, and information literacy.
 Code 1 course fee.

 ENGL 152 English II 3 cr.